AnthonyLzq/Simba.js/README.md

 - The provided project structure is inspired in my personal experience as [`Node.js`](https://nodejs.org/en/) developer and the [`Nest`](https://nestjs.com/) framework.
 It follows a layered architecture:

-  1. Presentation layer (network layer): it is represented by the network folder, which contains the routes and the necessary schemas for each route.
+  1. Presentation layer (network layer): it is represented by the network and schemas folders, which contains the routes and the schemas necessary for each route.
   2. Business layer (services layer): it is represented by the services folder, which contains all the code related to the business logic of your application.
   3. Persistance layer (database layer): it is represented by the database folder, which contains the database connection, models and queries (that will be used by the services).
 Multiple database connection are possible and should be implemented here.